Best blogging sites of 2023: Free and paid blog platforms

 -

-Powerful and highly customizable, WordPress is a brilliant platform for blogs of any size, and bloggers of all levels of experience.
+WordPress is a brilliant platform for blogs of any size, and bloggers of all levels of experience.

 Creating your first blog is very straightforward, with a simple wizard that guides you through the process of choosing a name and suitable theme.
 You can leave it there and begin writing posts immediately, but the real fun lies in the more advanced editor, which lets you customize virtually every aspect of your blog’s appearance.

 The post-writing interface is much like an ordinary desktop word processor (though some options are presented in a toolbar at the top, while others are in a menu at the side, which can be a little confusing at first).
-Again, time spent getting to know the interface is rewarded with advanced features like customizable social media sharing buttons, geotagging, and the ability to pick a custom style for individual posts.
+Time spent getting to know the interface is rewarded with advanced features like customizable social media sharing buttons, geotagging, and the ability to pick a custom style for individual posts.

 Your site is hosted on WordPress servers, with an address in the format yoursite.wordpress.com.
 Users of the free service don’t get email or live chat support, but the WordPress community forums are very active and questions are usually answered within a few minutes.
 Additionally, privacy protection for domains that are registered at WordPress.com is free.